kghose/technic-models/helicopter-controls/Readme.md

   work.
 There does not seem to be affordance for the collective.
 - [Lama Helicopter](https://www.youtube.com/watch?v=8U2VM3m6Ypc).
 It has working
   collective, cyclic and tail rotor controls beautifully compressed to scale, and it's been motorized.
-Some of the build is not reqular LEGO.
+Some of the build is not regular LEGO.
 There is a wire connector for the cyclic and a modified piece in the rotor.
 The mechanism is hard to see.
 - [Pattspatt's